rayference/paper-eradiate-v100/README.md

 ## About

-This repository contains the code used for the applications presented in the paper "Eradiate v1.0.0: A next-generation radiative transfer model for Earth observation" published in *Geoscientific Model Development*.
+This repository contains the code used for the applications presented in the paper "Eradiate: An Accurate and Flexible Radiative Transfer Model for Earth Observation and Atmospheric Science" submitted to *Geoscientific Model Development*.

 This repository contains the code and input data required to reproduce the results presented in the paper and demonstrate some features of the Eradiate radiative transfer model.

 > [!IMPORTANT]
 > This code is *not* part of the Eradiate documentation and is consequently not updated upon new Eradiate releases.
+However, changes are that a

 ## Getting started

-*TBD*

 The examples provided in this repository can be run in several ways:

-* **Reproducible setup with Pixi.**
+* **Reproducible setup with Pixi**

   1. Install [Pixi](https://pixi.sh/) and run `pixi install` at the root of this repository.